How can MutationForecaster® help you pinpoint and interpret variants of interest?

 CUVD is based on the Leiden Open Variation Database with several significant modifications.
 Variants reported by any of our web tools can be imported into CUVD in bulk at the click of a button.
 Entrez e-utilities is utilized to provide additional information about each variant including related publications.
 Once your data is stored in the database, external resources such as HGNC, NCBI, EBI, and locus specific LOVD installations are automatically connected to each variant.
 The 'Variants' page has been modified to include results generated by each tool on MutationForecaster®.
 These additional columns can be hidden at the click of a button to reduce clutter if desired.

-Learn more or examine existing LOVD installations at the LOVD homepage.
+Learn more about LOVD or examine existing installations at the LOVD homepage.

 We have added a new resource to MutationForecaster® called CytoVA.